snehkhajanchi/Healthcare-Management-System/README.md

 # Healthcare Management System

+Our foremot priority or say responsibility is to protect ourselves by taking proper health care.

- Healthcare Management System built using Django
+Here this Healthcare Management System that is built using Django, will guide you in proper way.